 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Normandy is a land of dramatic coastal scenery.
 Granite cliffs give way to long stretches of pebbly beaches.
 The landscape is accented by the meanders of the river Seine as it approaches its estuary.
-It is a landscape which has witnessed some of the seminal events of Europe's long and storied history.
+It is a landscape that has witnessed some of the seminal events of Europe's long and storied history.

 William the conqueror departed Normandy in 1066 to invade England.
 The intricate detail on the famed Bayeux Tapestry depicts cartoon scenes of the battle, notable both for their remarkable artistry and the bias in favour of the Normans.
 The old medieval city of Rouen (home to Monet's favourite Gothic cathedral) witnessed Joan of Arc tried for heresy and burned at the stake in 1431.
-Cemetaries and memorials to the D-Day landings of 1944, the largest seaborne invasion in history, dot the beaches of the region.
+Cemeteries and memorials to the D-Day landings of 1944, the largest seaborne invasion in history, dot the beaches of the region.

 The chic seaside resort of Deauville hosted the start of a different sort of empire.
 It was here that Coco Chanel started a fashion renaissance by opening her first boutique.